 That is not as easy to do as it would seem.
 I was suddenly scared of any man that got too close to me.
 The doctor said that was a condition called hypervigilance.
 I cut myself off from the world.
 The only time I went to any place it was torture.
 I would check the lock on the door three times before I left to make sure it was locked.
 I would look all around to see if anyone was around to see me leave.
 I was scared to be in public because of so many people.
 I had been a people person before that.

 After a while, my friends that I had didn't mention anything about my strange behavior.
 They didn't have to deal with the nightmares at night of this man, who I had trusted, hurting them again.
 My Dad, one day invited the man into the house, and I was terrified because all he did was smile at me.
 When my Dad finally was put into a nursing home before I could move I always kept the doors locked and an attitude adjuster by the door in case.

 My friends when I moved made sure I was moved before my attacker came home.
 They didn't want him to know where I moved.
 I had to go back after I moved that day to get my clothes.
 I managed to get that done before he came home.
 I was so scared.

 I see the news about where girls of eight being given in marriage to a Muslim man in his fifties.
-Where has the logic in life go?
+Where has the logic in life gone?
 Why don't we let children be children?
-I see news of a nineteen year old raping a one year old and blaming it on the one year old.
+I see news of a nineteen-year-old raping a one-year-old and blaming it on the one-year-old.
 Where is the logic with that thinking?

 I am married now.
 I told my husband about my experience.
 I know that if I ever see my assailant again I wouldn't be afraid.
 I survived.
 They talk about survivors of cancer and the like but rape they don't ever change the fact we were victims.
 I don't have the guilt anymore of not reporting it.
 I survived.
 I share my story only when I think it will help someone.
 If it gets to someone and they pity me that is their problem.